jflachman/local_rag_llm/docs/user_interface.md

 # User Interface

-The user interface may be implemented as a command-line interface (CLI) in terminal  It may also be implemented in a web application.
+The user interface will take the users prompts and display the model's output.
+The user interface can be a simple command line interface (CLI).
+It can also be a web interface.
+One good example is [Streamlit](https://github.com/streamlit/streamlit).

-[Streamlit](https://github.com/streamlit/streamlit) is often used to send the user's prompt to the application and return the models response.
+In this case, the streamlit application is deployed in a docker container.
+The streamlit application includes additional code to manage the workflow.